 SPARC author addendum to publication agreement - this addendum to your publication agreement could be used to secure your rights to your publications.

 AUT leaves copyright in the hands of researchers except over course materials or in other, specific situations:

 The following online resources provide good guidelines for copyright owners:

-A copyright cleared version can be deposited to the AUT repository Tuwhera Research Outputs.
+A copyright cleared version can be deposited through Research Elements to AUT's open access research repository Tuwhera.
 The permitted versions vary but often it is the post-print version which is the author's final version after peer-reviewed.
 Library staff will check publishers' copyright and archiving policies for you.